UbuntuBudgie/pocillo-gtk-theme/README.md

 slim styled or standard title-bars.

 The theme has been developed primarily for the Budgie Desktop.

-Forked from Pop GTK Theme which itself is forked from Materia, it inherits GNOME and XFCE styling elements.
+Forked from [Pop GTK theme](https://github.com/pop-os/gtk-theme) which itself is forked from [Materia GTK theme](https://github.com/nana-4/materia-theme), it inherits GNOME and XFCE styling elements.

 Contributions are welcome for all desktop environments